Dublin City Public Libraries in support of learning throughout life

 Support for Adult Literacy Tutors

-Going back to education as an adult isn’t easy and for those with reading and writing difficulties the stigma can prove daunting and discouraging.
+Going back to education as an adult isn’t easy and for those with reading and writing difficulties the stigma can be daunting and discouraging.
 Trained literacy tutors play a key role in helping adults with reading and writing difficulties, and in recognition of this Dublin City Central Library has compiled a resource bank of publications to support their professional development.
 More about the support provided for adult literacy tutors.

 Other Learning Opportunities

-Learning opportunities may also be found through the range of events including lectures, exhibitions and recitals that take place on a regular basis throughout the library network.
+Learning opportunities may also be found through the range of events including lectures, seminars, exhibitions and recitals that take place on a regular basis throughout the library network.
 The list of events is updated on a regular basis.

 The key role public libraries in Dublin play in supporting learning throughout life comes from all of these services and from every aspect of information as it is represented in the general lending and reference collections.